Expand To Show Full Article

 Epcot International Flower & Garden Festival

-This annual event brings amazing gardens, delicious food and rocking entertainment to Epcot from late spring until early summer.
-The festival features a number of beautiful topiaries inspired by some of the most popular Disney characters which include Anna & Elsa from Frozen, Bambi & Friends, Beauty and the Beast, Buzz Lightyear, Fantasia – Sorcerer Mickey, Lady and the Tramp, Simba and Friends from The Lion King, Topiary Flowers, Snow White and Dopey and Winnie-the-Pooh & Friends.
+The Epcot International Florida and Garden Festival event brings amazing gardens, delicious food and rocking entertainment to Epcot from late spring until early summer.
+The festival features a number of beautiful topiaries inspired by some of the most popular Disney characters which include Anna & Elsa from Frozen, Bambi & Friends, Beauty and the Beast, Buzz Lightyear and more.

 Not to be forgotten is the Garden Rocks Concert Services which features a number of popular recording artists performing their greatest hits.
 All these amazing concerts are free with admission and are held at the stage in front of The American Adventure.